 Kenyon College continues to monitor trends related to residence hall fire incidents and alarms to provide a fire-safe living environment for all students.
 New programs and policies are developed as needed to help ensure the safety of all students, faculty and staff.
-For the calendar year of 2021 the following fire improvements are in progress or have been completed: Morgan Apartments 1 - 10 (Completed): Fire alarm system installed with smoke and heat detectors which are constantly monitored by the Fire Works online monitoring system located in the Office of Campus Safety.

-North Campus Apartments 1 - 20, 216, 220 and 304 (In progress): Migration of fire alarm notification from phone dialers to
+For the calendar year of 2022 the following fire improvements are in progress or have been completed: Meadow Lane Residences A,B,C (Completed): Fire heat detectors installed in each bedroom.
+Heat detectors are constantly monitored by the Fire Works online monitoring system located in the Office of Campus Safety.
+North Campus Apartments 1 - 20, 216, 220 and 304 (In progress): Migration of fire alarm notification from phone dialers to automatic reporting through the Fire Works online monitoring system.